LisaHackett97/HiddenIrishTravels/TESTING.md

 Search was showing for logged out.
 Restrict to session user

+TESTING: Add new allows#ed 8500 chars on the details.
+But edit form was restirected to 200.
+Causes issues for users when trying to update details
 [Back to table of contents](#table-of-contents)

 ### Performance and accessibility Testing